tdownie0/music-theor-ease/topics/Website/ch3.md

 > and has over 26 million downloads.
 Once this is done you may need to restart VS Code, but you will
 > actually see a separate area for plugins to be installed for WSL.
 On my machine there is a top
 > section for "LOCAL - INSTALLED" and another for "WSL: UBUNTU - INSTALLED".
 While working on code
 > with WSL, you will need to install your plugins in the WSL section.
-We will see later on that you
+You can actually open VS Code
-> can open VS Code from your WSL terminal by navigating to the folder you would like to open and
+> from within your WSL terminal by navigating to the folder you would like to open and typing `code .`.
-> typing `code .`.
-You may not see the section until this, so do not worry if that is the case.
+> You may not see the section until this, so do not worry if that is the case.